Amongst other things, when you have an unhealthy relationship with alcohol, by getting sober, you reclaim your self-confidence.

 But there comes a point when people realise their self-confidence is coming back and they're enjoying socialising in a way that they couldn't have possibly imagined when they first thought about getting sober.
 It gets to that point in your sober life where you're just being you - the real, authentic version of you - no matter where you are or who you're with.
 Without worrying about it or thinking about it at all.
 Whether you're at home, having a coffee with a friend, at a work meeting with colleagues or in a pub beer garden surrounded by people drinking, you're able to simply be yourself, naturally, easily and confidently.

 Alcohol actually destroys self-confidence.
-It might temporarily feel like it's giving you a leg up, but it's doing more damage to your self-confidence the longer you hold hands with it.
+It might seem like a friend and feel like it's giving you a bit of a boost but it's doing more damage to your self-confidence the longer you hold hands with it.

 This was true for me: I couldn't imagine enjoying socialising without a drink in my hand, down my throat and flowing through my veins.
 I thought I'd be a social wreck and would just have to avoid parties and big social events.
 I have been just as surprised as other people to find that the opposite is true.
 I really look forward to social events and find myself laughing, relaxing and unwinding with ease.
 I even find myself behaving as if I'm a bit drunk sometimes - not intentionally, just because I'm caught up in the moment and in the atmosphere and have really let go.